khoitnm/language-note/language-note-chrome-extensions/README.md

 <pre>
 This is the first time I work with Chrome Extension, so the code still be a mess, but it should work! :)
 </pre>

+## Technologies
+For experiment, I just try to apply some VueJS + jQuery.
+The code is still a mess to be honest :)